In the midst of all the excitement of planning for a new baby, many couples don't think ahead about the adjustments that parenting brings.

 Be sure you have given yourself sufficient time to recover from the birth of your baby before resuming sexual relations.
 Doctors usually advise waiting six weeks before resuming sexually activity.
 Furthermore, if you have had a

-cesarean delivery, you will need to allow yourself plenty of time to heal.
+, you will need to allow yourself plenty of time to heal.

 It is very important to check with your healthcare professional prior to engaging in sexual intercourse after delivery.